 Further, after taking a massive hit on the wholesale front in 2017, Under Armour decided to up its investment in its direct-to-consumer channel.
 These revenues accounted for 40% of sales in 2020.
 The financials were driven by continued strong results in its international and e-commerce businesses.
 With continued efforts, we expect this figure to expand in the coming years.

 Below are key drivers of Under Armour's value that present opportunities for upside or downside to the current Trefis price estimate:

-- Apparel Gross Profit Margin: Under Armour's Apparel Gross Profit Margin has stayed in the region of 43%-48% historically, despite the downward pressure of increased competition, the negative impact of currency fluctuations, and increased air freight costs.
+- Apparel Gross Profit Margin: Under Armour's Apparel Gross Profit Margin has stayed in the region of 43%-49% historically, despite the downward pressure of increased competition, the negative impact of currency fluctuations, and increased air freight costs.
 The company has been able to consistently introduce new products and increase its average unit prices, which has helped sustain margins.
-However, last year, apparel revenues were hurt on the back of a slowing apparel market.
-In light of this, we expect this figure to be at 42% in the long run as the apparel market continues to weigh on margins.
-If margins increase to about 48%, there could be an upside of about 6% to the Trefis price estimate.
+Going forward, we expect this figure to remain stable at 49% in the long run.
+If margins increase to about 52%, there could be an upside of about 3% to the Trefis price estimate.

 SOURCES OF VALUE

 The primary sources of Under Armour's value are its apparel and footwear businesses, and together they contribute around 90% of Under Armour's value, as per our estimate.
 Apparel is more valuable than Footwear and Accessories businesses for the following reasons:

 Market leader in performance apparel market